davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## Writing Content for Your Site

-### 1. Write High-Quality Content that's Relevant to your Business and Helpful to Your Customers.
+### 1. Write High-Quality Content that's Relevant to your Business and Helpful to Your Customers

 There's no substute for good content when it comes to SEO.
 Google's process for ranking web sites for searches is very sophisticated these days.
 You can't just string together a bunch of keywords and expect to get great SEO results.
 It's important that a website's written content makes sense in the overall context of your site and is readable and meaningful to potential customers.

-### 2. Cover the Topics that are Most Important to your Customers.
+### 2. Cover the Topics that are Most Important to your Customers

 Try to write about issues realating to your business that are likely to interest your potential customers.
 Think about what questions they might have regarding your business that you could try to help them with.
 What kinds of things might they be searching for answers about on google?
-By covering various topics relevant to your customers, you're creating content that google could potentially use as a search result.
+By covering various topics relevant to your customers, you're creating content that google could potentially use to return a search result.
 Further, you're also demonstraiting your knowledge about your business and providing your customers with helpful information.

 ## Backlinks

 Backlinks are links to your site from other sites.
 They are essential to any SEO strategy.
-You can start the process of creating back links by adding links to your site on social media accounts and any other sites that you own.
+You can start the process of creating back links by adding links to your site on your social media accounts and any other sites that you own.
 You can also benefit from adding links to your site on various directories and blogs.

 ## Meta Tags